alankar23/interview-prep/about.md

+## V2
+Good Morning/Afternoon,
+Im Alankar, working as DevOps engineer with 4+ years of experience specializing in automating and streamlining development operations.
+My journey started as a backend engineer, but I became fascinated with automation and the potential to bridge the gap between development and operations teams.
+In my current role, I've led the implementation of CI/CD pipelines that reduced our deployment time by 70% using tools like Jenkins, Docker, and Kubernetes.
+I'm particularly proud of architecting a zero-downtime deployment strategy that helped us achieve 99.99% uptime across our production environments.
+I'm passionate about infrastructure as code and have extensive experience with tools like Terraform and Ansible.
+What really drives me is finding ways to improve system reliability while enabling development teams to move faster.
+I regularly contribute to the DevOps community through mentoring and speaking at local tech meetups.
+I'm looking to bring this experience to a role where I can continue to innovate and help organizations embrace modern DevOps practices

+## V1
 I studied engineering for my bachelor's degree.
 I taught myself Python from edx and took DevOps classes, which helped me land a position at my first organization.
 There, I was fortunate enough to work on domains like e-commerce and even contributed to backend devlopment, which polished my technical skills.
 After that, I joined my current organization, which focuses on core banking projects.
 Here, my previous manager was a great mentor.
 Noticing my zeal to learn, he encouraged me to learn Kubernetes and Ansible.
 For some time, I was the single point of contact, an opportunity I will be forever grateful for.
 I learned and achieved a lot in this job.
 This role further enhanced my skill set and clarified my career goals.

 I recently came across an amazing opportunity that aligns with my career goals and expertise, so I applied and am exploring this opportunity."